University of California, Riverside

-The University of California, Riverside (UCR or UC Riverside) is a public land-grant research university in Riverside, California.
+The University of California, Riverside (UCR or UC Riverside) is a public land-grant research university in Riverside, California, United States.
 It is one of the ten campuses of the University of California system.
 The main campus sits on 1900 acre in a suburban district of Riverside with a branch campus of 20 acre in Palm Desert.
-In 1907, the predecessor to UCR was founded as the UC Citrus Experiment Station, Riverside which pioneered research in biological pest control and the use of growth regulators responsible for extending the citrus growing season in California from four to nine months.
-Some of the world's most important research collections on citrus diversity and entomology, as well as science fiction and photography, are located at Riverside.
+In 1907, the predecessor to UCR was founded as the UC Citrus Experiment Station, which conducted research in biological pest control and the use of growth regulators.

 UCR's undergraduate College of Letters and Science opened in 1954.
 The Regents of the University of California declared UCR a general campus of the system in 1959, and graduate students were admitted in 1961.
 To accommodate an enrollment of 21,000 students by 2015, more than $730 million has been invested in new construction projects since 1999.
+UCR plans to have 35,000 students by 2035.
 Preliminary accreditation of the UC Riverside School of Medicine was granted in October 2012 and the first class of 50 students was enrolled in August 2013.
 It is the first new research-based public medical school in 40 years.

-UCR is classified among "R1: Doctoral Universities – Very high research activity."
-The 2022 U.S. News & World Report Best Colleges rankings places UCR 83rd nationwide and tied for 33rd among public universities.
-Over 27 of UCR's academic programs, including the Graduate School of Education and the Bourns College of Engineering, are highly ranked nationally based on peer assessment, student selectivity, financial resources, and other factors.
-Washington Monthly ranked UCR 2nd in the United States in terms of social mobility, research and community service, while U.S. News ranks UCR as the fifth most ethnically diverse and, by the number of undergraduates receiving Pell Grants (42 percent), the 15th most economically diverse student body in the nation.
-Over 70% of all UCR students graduate within six years without regard to economic disparity.
-UCR's extensive outreach and retention programs have contributed to its reputation as a "university of choice" for minority students.
-In 2005, UCR became the first public university campus in the nation to offer a gender-neutral housing option.
+UCR is a member of the Association of American Universities.

+In 2000, UC Riverside was classified as an "R1: Doctoral Universities – Very high research activity."
 UCR's sports teams are known as the Highlanders and play in the Big West Conference of the National Collegiate Athletic Association (NCAA) Division I. Their nickname was inspired by the high altitude of the campus, which lies on the foothills of Box Springs Mountain.
-The UCR women's basketball team won back-to-back Big West championships in 2006 and 2007.
-In 2007, the men's baseball team won its first conference championship and advanced to the regionals for the second time since the university moved to Division I in 2001.